bbarta/hw_javascript_barta_brianne/README.md

 I reviewed the list of deductions for this project and in the syllabus.

 # Comments
 Still getting the hang of making commits and when to do them.
 I had gone through the entire assignment with only the initial commit, but after reading the deducations document, I started over and committed frequently.
 I get it now!

+Somehow I accidentally recommitted my second commit "add arrays branch and start main.js".
+I don't know how I did this, and I can't figure out how to remove it.
+I somehow added it to the presidents branch.
+Help please!